GIP hero image

 Income Protection covers illnesses, injuries and incapacities that prevent someone working.

-Coverage varies based on the policy’s definition of incapacity.
+Coverage varies based on the policy’s definition of incapacity (or inability to work).
 These are different thresholds that determine how your incapacity affects the type of work you can do.
-For example, the ‘own occupation’ definition of incapacity covers you for illness or injury that prevents you doing your specific occupation.
-Meanwhile, the ‘any occupation’ definition of incapacity requires you to be ill or injured to the degree you cannot perform any job.

 Does Income Protection cover pre-existing conditions?

 Individual Income Protection, on the other hand, almost always requires medical underwriting.
-Insurers examine applicants’ medical histories to decide illnesses/injuries the policy won’t cover based on lifestyle risk factors and whether they’ve experienced that or a similar condition previously.
+Insurers examine applicants’ medical histories to decide illnesses/injuries the policy won’t cover based on lifestyle risk factors and whether they’ve experienced a similar condition previously.

 Does Income Protection cover redundancy?